ankerx/reia-ecommerce/README.md

 E-commerce store for massage and handmade products.
 Using NextJS and Static Site Generation provides a very good user experience.
 All products are fetched from headless CMS, which allows adding every new product very easily.
 Payments are handled by Stripe.
 After successful checkout client receives a confirmation email.
 E2E tests written in Cypress.

-See live version here: ecommerce-ankerx.vercel.app
+See live version here: https://reia-ecommerce.vercel.app/

 ## 📦 Technologies